-For periods prior to March 2012, the fair value of the common stock warrants was estimated based upon a present value of the probability-weighted expected investment returns to the holders.
+Prior to the Company's IPO in March 2012, the fair value of the common stock warrants was estimated based upon a present value of the probability-weighted expected investment returns to the holders.
 The Company weighted various scenarios of possible investment returns to the holders over the terms of the contracts, such as upon a sale of the Company and upon an initial public offering of its common stock, using a range of potential outcomes.
 Using the scenarios developed, management considered the likely timing and method of exercise of the warrants and investment returns to the holders.
 Where a settlement was considered likely in the near term, the probable settlement amounts were weighted.
 Where the time to exercise was expected to be longer, a Black-Scholes option pricing model was used to estimate the fair value of the warrants, giving consideration to remaining contractual life, expected volatility and risk free rates.
 The probability-weighted expected settlement of the warrant was discounted to the present using a risk adjusted discount rate.
-As of December 28, 2012, the fair value of the common stock warrants has been estimated using a Black-Scholes option pricing model giving consideration to the quoted market price of the common stock on that date, an expected life of 8.0 years, expected volatility of 42.6% and risk free rate of 1.4%.
-The change in approach to estimation results from the Company's IPO in March 2012 and the availability of a quoted market price for the common stock underlying the warrants.
+After March 2012, the quoted market price of the common stock underlying the warrants has been used.
+As of March 29, 2013, the fair value of the common stock warrants has been estimated using a Black-Scholes option pricing model giving consideration to the quoted market price of the common stock on that date, an expected life of 7.7 years, expected volatility of 42.7% and risk free rate of 1.6%.